jcgesto/shoes-satisfaction-survey/README.md

 - Postgres database to store form data and discount codes
 - Mocked components of the marketing Cloud to use. those components are an authentication server, and an API tu push information and to send emails to clients

+**The application is not ready for production**, as it relies in development servers right know, and the project is not finished yet.

 ![image info](./diagram.png)